Famous Buildings: Gardens By the Bay, Singapore

 A spectacular partially-indoor nature park, Singapore’s Gardens By the Bay is a stunning example of nature and technology working together.

 One of the most eye-catching architectural designs of the last few years has to be Singapore’s spectacular Gardens By the Bay nature park.
-Covering 150 hectares and home to over a million plants, Gardens by the Bay is a wonderful example of how cutting-edge design and development does not have to be at odds with nature.
-Built as part of the Singapore government’s plan to reclaim urban land and increase flora and fauna in the busy city, the project is a reminder that rapidly-advancing economies and highly populated cities can dedicate time and space to environmental pursuits.
+Covering 150 hectares and home to over a million plants, Gardens by the Bay is a wonderful example of how cutting-edge design and development needn’t be at odds with nature.
+Built as part of the Singapore government’s plan to reclaim urban land and increase flora and fauna in the busy city, this project reminds us that rapidly-advancing economies and highly populated cities can dedicate time and space to environmental pursuits.

-Other attractions include the Sun Pavilion, filled with 100 species of desert plants, Heritage Gardens, where visitors can learn the history and culture of Singapore and its three main ethnic groups and the Dragonfly and Kingfisher lakes, which form an important part of the Garden’s ecosystem.
+Further attractions at the nature park include the Sun Pavilion, filled with 100 species of desert plants, Heritage Gardens, where visitors can learn the history and culture of Singapore and its three main ethnic groups and the Dragonfly and Kingfisher lakes, which form an important part of the Garden’s ecosystem.

 Have you been to Gardens By the Bay?
 Let us know what you thought in the comments!